DIlRawat/Learn_ABC_123/README.md

 #Sound is also added with the help of speechsynthesis web api.
 #User can go back and forth between the letters and numbers.

+Here is what I came up with: https://dilrawat.github.io/

 Cr for sketchbox: https://zipso.net/a-simple-touchscreen-sketchpad-using-javascript-and-html5/